Last Update: 8/9/20

-Awhile back, Florida’s Chief Financial Officer, Jeff Atwater, appointed Robin Smith Westcott to be the Florida Insurance Consumer Advocate.
+Awhile back, Florida’s Chief Financial Officer, Jeff Atwater (the current CFO is Jimmy Patronis), appointed Robin Smith Westcott to be the Florida Insurance Consumer Advocate.
 At that time, Atwater explained that Westcott’s job was to be “… committed to holding insurance companies accountable and to ensuring consumers get exactly what they pay for and are protected from fraud and abuse.”

-As part of that mandate as head of the Consumer Advocacy Office, a new Homeowners’ Policy & Claims Bill of Rights Working Group was created by Ms. Westcott earlier this year.
+As part of that mandate as head of the Consumer Advocacy Office, a new Homeowners’ Policy & Claims Bill of Rights Working Group was created.

 Consumer Advocates and Insurance Representatives Meet to Discuss Bill of Rights for Insurance Claimants and Policyholders in Florida